aptech/docs/docs/CR-open.rst

 In this example, a 10% random sample of rows is drawn from the matrix file :file:`x.fmt` and put into the matrix *rndsmpx*.
-Note that the extension *.fmt* must be specified explicitly in the `open` statement.
+Note that the extension :file:`.fmt` must be specified explicitly in the `open` statement.
 The :func:`rowsf` command is used to obtain the number of rows in :file:`x.fmt`.
 This number is multiplied by 0.10 and the result is rounded to the nearest integer; this yields the desired sample size.
 Then random